imlzo/blog/src/posts/keyboard-for-rustaceans.md

 Few learnings:

 - Design Rules Checker is my friend.
 For KiCad it's in `Inspect` menu.
-- Use `CMD+E` to edit footprints - e.g. scaling, rotating, flipping Ferris art.
+- Use `E` and `CMD+E` to edit footprints - e.g. scaling, rotating, flipping
+  Ferris art.

 After some fiddling, I have my dream keyboard PCB.
 It features a total 3x Ferrises - two on the front soldermask, and one on the back screenprint.
 Art by